ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-istio-service-mesh-s2s.md

 By attaching these roles to service accounts (which are connected to services) services can be premitted to access specific other services.
 This limits the reach a single service has in the cluster and therefor adheres to the least privileges principle.

-The following manifest defines an cluster RBAC configuration.
+The following manifest defines a cluster RBAC configuration.
 Such configuration can only exist once in the entire service mesh and it needs to have the name `default`.
 The mode `ON_WITH_INCLUSION` specifies that all subjects that are listed in the inclusion section need to have RBAC enabled.
-These subject can be namespace and/or specific services.
+These subjects can be namespaces and/or specific services.
 Specifying the namespace `with-istio` in the inclusion section, enables RBAC for all services in that namespace.
-By default the RBAC configuration will reject all requests which don't have the proper access defined with a HTTP 403 error code.
+By default the RBAC configuration will reject all requests which don't have the proper access defined with an HTTP 403 error code.

 ```yaml
 apiVersion: "rbac.istio.io/v1alpha1"